raws4uce/bobby/README.md

 # kvs (KeyValueStore, as simple as databases go)

-project2 in talent plan. im a little proud, skipped comp because i want to move on
+project2 in talent plan. im a little proud, skipped comp because i want to move on TODO compilation, using anyhow{Result}

 # *burn bridge when we get to it*